-That is how he creates autonomy.
-It is the hallmark of an emotionally adult man: a peaceful way of relating in the world in which he experiences real lived autonomy because he creates safety for himself and those who rely on him.
+That is a hallmark of an emotionally adult man: a peaceful way of relating in the world in which he builds real lived autonomy because he creates safety for himself and those who rely on him.

 This is called the dependency paradox.
 It is a reality of human relating.
 It isn’t going anywhere.

 Because he openly greets attachment needs as the normal, healthy, eminently meetable things they are whether he is logistically available or not, being out of reach for a month was a manageable, even enjoyable, experience for us both.

 These same ‘acts of care’ by a guy who was afraid to be relied on would have had a confusing and destabilizing effect.
 What matters was not the acts, the postcard, the cookies, the card.
 What made these objects work and created autonomy was that he willingly chose to be emotionally available the whole time, and thus infused these objects with his accessibility.